tfeist12/Obsidian/HPE Notes/To Do.md

 - Make story for updating the kubectl dsp plugin.

 Today:
-- Intern poster feedback
+- Intern Project fair
-- Start working on the switch conditions story we made last week
+- Initial switch conditions code change is done, need to test it and write some unit tests
+- Take a look at AS-207587

 [AS-197203](https://jira.storage.hpecorp.net/browse/AS-197203)
 	Switch Firmware update steps: